DivergentClouds/metasubleq/readme.txt

  Example:

-   ($ + # * 3)
+   (> + # * 3)
-   This is equal to the address of the start of the next instruction
+   This is equal to the address of the start of the instruction after the next instruction

 Location Editing:

- A (non-label) value followed by a colon means that further code and data is stored starting at that location
+ An expression or character followed by a colon means that further code is stored starting at that location

 Comments: